Building a CI/CD pipeline in GitLab

 Create a GitLab instance

-Create a Managed Service for GitLab instance and a VM with a GitLab image on the same cloud network as the Managed Service for Kubernetes cluster.
+Create either a Managed Service for GitLab instance or a VM with a GitLab image on the same cloud network as the Managed Service for Kubernetes cluster.

 Create a Managed Service for GitLab instance by following this guide.